Jeffrey-Le/Workout-Tracker/README.md

    - **What This Command Does:**
      - **`--build`:** Forces Docker to rebuild the images, ensuring that any changes are incorporated.
      - **`up`:** Builds, (re)creates, starts, and attaches to containers for a service.
+     If you face issues with the port being in use already when you are running multiple instances just go to line 14 in docker-compose.yml and follow its comment instructions

 3. **Understanding the Output:**
    - **Database (`workout_tracker_db`):**